You Need a Thumbnail — Right Now

 Medium: https://img.youtube.com/vi/VIDEO_ID/mqdefault.jpg

-Paste one of these into your browser address bar and press Enter.
+Paste one into your browser address bar and press Enter.
 If the image appears, right-click and save it.

 The downside: You're guessing which quality levels exist.
-If maxresdefault doesn't exist for that video, you'll get a blank or error page and have to try the next URL.
+If maxresdefault doesn't exist, you'll get a blank page and have to try the next URL.
 That's exactly what PixThumb automates for you.

 What to Do After You Download the Thumbnail